leonardok/Retriev.er/README.md

 * Windows users might just unzip it in your applications folder and run it from there.
 * Mac users will follow the very step-foward way of installing things.
-* Linux users will have to operate their own magic to compile/install this.
+* Linux users will have to make their own magic to compile/install this.
 I don't plan to support it in the near future, as in "providing methods for installation", other than trying to maintain the cross-platform nature of Qt.

 Binary versions will be provided for Windows and Mac users.
 Linux will also be supported in the future (as I'm a 3 operating systems user).